-The research, design and manufacture of functional components of the microsatellite Republic of Moldova (MS RM) were performed during some projects and funded by the State Program.
+The research, design and manufacture of functional components of the microsatellite the Republic of Moldova (MS RM) were performed within some projects and were funded by the State Program, with coordinator acad.
+I. Bostan.
 Following the carried out research, there have been developed and manufactured the basic functional components of MS RM experimental sample shown in Fig 1.
-After assembling of the functional components inside the case and the PV panels which would provide the conversion of electricity necessary budget, the sizes of MS RM became 285x285x285 (mm) and weight ≤ 9.5 kg.
+After assemble of the functional components inside the case and the PV panels which would provide the conversion of electricity necessary budget, the sizes of MS RM are 285x285x285 (mm) and weight - 9.5 kg.
 Research on constructive-technological modernization and adjustment of all components of MS RM according to the specification requirements is in continuous development.
 The changes to be made following the experimental research in laboratory conditions will be taken into account in the manufacture (upgrading) of MS flight sample.

 In order to solve efficiently the problem of image capture, compression and coding, this being the most important aspect of the microsatellite mission, there appeared the need for research and development of the module and operation algorithms of the given subsystem.
 Following the research and analysis carried out, it was proposed a functional structure for the class MS (Fig. 1).
 The process of image capture is running at the command and under the control of the onboard computer.
 Was designed the protocol of interactions and the instruction set between the onboard computer and image sensor that are interpreted and executed via the local microcontroller (MCU) with ferroelectric memory (FRAM) MSP430FR57xx of the image sensor, and others - via entities implemented in the programmable circuit PLD MAX II ALTERA.
 The distinct side of a FRAM-microcontroller consists in radiation tolerance.
 For communication with the local MCU two RS-232 channels are planned.
 In the developed sample [7], the integrated circuit OV5633 is used as image sensor.
-We mention the following features of this sensor: image size 2592 x 1944 pixels (px); frame rate 60 fps@ 752H \times
+We mention the following features of this sensor: image size 2592 x 1944 pixels (px); frame rate 60 fps@ 752H × 480V; data rate 27 Mpx/s; clock frequency (master clock) 6 ...
+27 MHz; size of a pixel 1,75 μm \times 1,75 μm and rolling shutter.
+The image sensor is configurable and this procedure is carried out via the I2C mainline.
+Setup instructions can be generated by the local MCU and by the onboard computer from the exterior.
+The instruction to start image capture, StartImageCapture, is transmitted from the CBS via the programmable device MAX II ALTERA to the image sensor.
+When receiving the instruction StartImageCapture, the entity concerned (implemented in PLD) is synchronized in time with the start of a new image capture, which it transmits and records pixel by pixel into the operative memory SRAM.
+There have been developed the algorithms and the testing software of the image sensor.
+Captures were carried out in order to certify the quality of the image.

-Figure 1.
-General view of MS "Republic of Moldova".
+Fig. 1 General view of MS "Republic of Moldova"